SahanaAvantika/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-CareBook detects an invalid student ID or is unable to find student ID.
+2a.
+CareBook detects an invalid student ID, is unable to find student ID, or finds that student is already marked as present.
-    * 2a1.
+    2a1.
 CareBook displays an error message.

     Use case resumes at step 1.

-* 2b.
+2b.
 CareBook detects an incorrect command format or unknown command.
-    * 2b1.
+    2b1.
 CareBook displays an error message.

     Use case resumes at step 1.

 #### Use case: UC7 - Mark a Student Attendance as Absent